 - hoof branding aids in the identification of your horse

 - microchipping your horse is a way to register their identity to make it easier to trace them

 - mark your horses rugs, saddles and trailer with your postcode or the horses freeze brand number

 - use a wheel clamp on your trailer to prevent it from being stolen

 - ensure all access, drives and roads to stables are gated with a heavy duty lock and chain to secure them

 - place tools, tack and other equipment in a lockable, secure area

 - install security lights or an alarm.

-If you see any suspicious activity or have any concerns about a horse, mule or donkey being sold without an equine passport, always get in touch to report it to us.
+If you see any suspicious activity or have any concerns about a horse, mule or donkey being sold without an equine passport, always get in touch to report a concern to us.

 Cambridgeshire boat watch is dedicated to reducing crime and anti-social behaviour around our waterways to make boating safe and enjoyable for all.